 There were a number of all-Premiership ties taking place on Saturday and Dundee showed character to come from behind to defeat Kilmarnock 2-1 at Rugby Park.
 Dominic Thompson's superbly taken opener gave Killie the lead before goals from Ashley Hay and Drey Wright turned the game in Dundee's favour.

-Both matches went all the way to spot-kicks, with Airdrieonians, Kelty Hearts, St Mirren and Spartans all securing their passage to the Fifth Round via this route.
+Three other afternoon matches went all the way to spot-kicks, with Airdrieonians, Kelty Hearts and Spartans all securing their passage to the Fifth Round via this route.

 Motherwell avoided a cup upset as the in-form Tawanda Maswanhise scored the only goal of the game in a dominant 1-0 victory against Ross County.